buffonomics/django-quickroutes/README.md

 django-quickroutes is the beginning of my efforts to impose some tolerance into Django's unneccesarily rigid practices.

+## How to Install

+Not yet uploaded to Pypi.
+For now, you can always just download source and reference in your project.

+Also be sure to add to your INSTALLED_APPS before the app it will be used in. i.e. "xxx.django-quickroutes"

 ## How to use
 Add the q.route decorator on top of your view functions and be sure your views are being imported into your urls.py.